A Special Service for Checking

 Overdraft Privilege should not be viewed as an encouragement to overdraw your account.
 We encourage you to manage your finances responsibly by reviewing all your account notices and periodic statements as soon as you receive them, enter all items in your check register and reconcile your account(s) regularly.

 Please note that your Overdraft Privilege limit may be available for each item paid under the limit created by checks, teller withdrawals, automatic payment (ACH) transactions, automatic bill payments or recurring debit card payments.
 Also, for our consumer accounts, at your request, we may authorize and pay ATM transfers or withdrawals and everyday debit card purchases using your limit3; Business account(s) are automatically enrolled in the coverage of ATM transfers or withdrawals and everyday debit card purchases.
 The Overdraft Privilege limit will not be included in the balance provided during an inquiry.

 LIMITATIONS: Overdraft Privilege is a non-contractual courtesy that is available to individually/jointly owned accounts in good standing for personal or business use.
 Alpine Bank reserves the right to limit participation to one account per household or business and to discontinue this service without prior notice.

-Please refer to the Overdraft Privilege Customer Agreement for additional details.
+Please refer to the Overdraft Privilege Customer Agreement Terms and Conditions for additional details.

 $15 for overdraft items of $15.00 or less, and $38 for overdraft items exceeding $15.00.